SirFroweey/sms-api/README.md

 ## Design Questions (written answers, no code required)
 1. **Serverless**:
-   - How would you design the system & migrate your solution to be serverless with aws lambdas to ensure scalability?
+   - How would you design the system & migrate your solution to be serverless with aws lambdas to ensure scalability? **Answer: I would switch to Aurora Postgres Serverless.
+Then I would refactor the API into individual endpoints via API Gateway.
+Each endpoint would effectively be migrated into a single Lambda function.
+This would: promote better scalability (horizontally scale Lambdas with more traffic), reduce costs since an Express JS API costs more to spin up and run (more memory), more availability since each endpoint is independent, latency would drop since we wouldn't be wasting resources spinning up the entire Express API/faster cold boot, pave the way for easier authentication implementations via JWT Tokens and AWS Cognito/IAM where we would take advantage of AWS provided services and validators rather than hard-coding our own implementations, less tech debt since each independent Lambda/endpoint will be more manageable to maintain and the API(s) won't be part of a giant monolithic application in the long run.**

 2. **Authentication**:
-   - How would you implement authentication for the RESTful endpoints?
+   - How would you implement authentication for the RESTful endpoints? **Answer: Like mentioned in the above answer, I would defer to AWS Cognito/IAM with JWT tokens.
+A auth Lambda would be created to generate the JWT token.
+Then that token would be utilized during subsequent Lambda API calls.**

 3. **Security**:
-   - How would you secure the RESTful endpoints, the database, and the message contents?
+   - How would you secure the RESTful endpoints, the database, and the message contents? **Answer: I would secure the endpoints with AWS Cognito auth tokens.
+If we consider using AWS Amplify for our (Typescript) full-stack needs, we could sign our API requests.
+For the database, leverage AWS SSM for secrets.
+Assign AWS VPC for database to same group as Lambas (required); along with setting Public Accessibility to No. We could also utilize AWS KMS to encrypt sensitive information including message contents.
+KMS is a great option since it handles most of the overhead that normally requires a significant amount of manpower, including the rotation of keys.**

 4. **Real-Time Metrics**:
    - Imagine you need to provide a lightweight monitoring endpoint `/metrics` to return: